Home » Midlife Wellness » Cassia vs. ceylon cinnamon: health and choosing the right spice

 Cinnamon has been a cherished spice in our Persian-inspired kitchen for years.
-From lubia polo to zereshk polo, its warming flavor enhances some of our family’s favourite dishes.
+From lubia polo to zereshk polo, its warming flavour enhances some of our family’s favourite dishes.
 Whether added to rice water or sprinkled on steamed Persian rice (Chelow), cinnamon elevates our dining experience.
 But, my husband H’s recent spice journey revealed an important distinction in cinnamon varieties.

 With the highest antioxidant value among all spices, cinnamon is more than just a delightful flavour enhancer.
 Studies suggest that it can help regulate blood sugar levels, curbing carb cravings and hunger pangs.
 Some ongoing research even points towards its potential as a weight-loss aid.
 So, keeping cinnamon on hand is not just a culinary choice but also a health-conscious one.